openSUSE/gitarro/doc/BASICS.md

     -P                               '--PR 'NUMBER'
                                      Specify the PR number instead of checking all of them.
 This will force gitarro to run the against a specific PR number,even if it is not needed (useful for using Jenkins with GitHub webhooks).
-        --https                      If present, use https instead of ssh for git operations
+        --https                      If present, use https instead of ssh for git operations --changed_since 'SECONDS'    If present, will only check PRs with a change in the last X seconds

 Help:
     -h, --help                       help